 This environmentally conscious group is involved in several activities each year, to promote and care for the environment.
 They compete in the annual Envirothon each year and they meet every other Wednesday.

 Intramurals take place in the big gym at lunch throughout the school year.
 Students make up their own teams with their own friends.
 There are 3 divisions: open girls, 9-10 boys, 11-12 boys.

 The up-coming sports include indoor soccer, floor hockey, dodge ball, and volleyball.
 At the end of the school year, teams in each division with the highest number of points will be awarded the “Spartan Shield” at the end of the year assembly.

 This is an organizational group that meets Mondays at lunch in the music room (Rm 166) to help set up concerts, assemblies and other music events taking place in the school and community.

 This is an auditioned group for students who are interested in playing jazz, Latin, and R&B music.
-This year our jazz ensemble will be combined with the band from IEWSS in a special mass band program.
-We are looking forward to a trip to Chicago in the spring.
-This group will rehearse every Wednesday after school from 2:30 pm to 4:30 pm.
+This group will rehearse every Tuesday at 7:00 am in room 166.
 Attendance at all rehearsals is mandatory.